Links to all courses

 1. There are only two inputs x1 and x2.

-2. x1 and xcan be substituted for one another at a diminishing rate.
+2. x1 and x2 can be substituted for one another at a diminishing rate.

 3. Technology is fixed for a given period.